Shigeshigeru/kof2003chaosPconv/README.md

 # kof2003chaosPconv
-kof2003(AES,MVS) svc chaos PROM Encryption tools
+kof2003(AES,MVS) svc chaos and mslug5 PROM Encryption tools

 Disclaimer

+The original author is Mr. IQ.
+Thank you.

 Use at your own risk.